jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 **Question** In the `models.py` script, within the `main()` function, write a piece of code for propagating a dummy tensor within your model.
 Is the output tensor the shape you expect ?

-We are done with the model implementation, let us move on to the loss.
+We are done with the model implementation, let us move on to the metrics and loss.

+## Evaluation metrics

 ## Loss implementation

-## Evaluation metrics

 ## Training on a small subset